ybruce61414/Data-Structures/Tree/HuffmanCoding/README.md

-# Huffman Coding with Python
+# Huffman Coding - Python Implementation
 ## Project Description
 In this project, we will demonstrate how to compress and decompress a text file using Huffman coding.
 The project is divided into three main parts: